-CTVET holds Greening TVET workshop for Principals of TVIs
+CTVET holds greening TVET workshop for principals of TVIs

-The Commission for Technical and Vocational Education and Training (CTVET) organized a working session on Greening TVET at the Tomreik Hotel in Accra.
+The Commission for Technical and Vocational Education and Training (CTVET) has organised a working session on greening TVET at the Tomreik Hotel in Accra.

-The workshop brought together 40 heads of Technical and Vocational Institutes (TVIs) to discuss the challenges and opportunities in practising Greening in TVET Institutions, to enable them develop Institutional Greening Plans (IGP).
+The workshop brought together 40 heads of Technical and Vocational Institutes (TVIs) to discuss the challenges and opportunities in practising greening in TVET institutions, to enable them to develop Institutional Greening Plans (IGP).

 In his opening remarks, the Ag.
-Director General of CTVET Dr. Fred Kyei Asamoah, underscored the importance of strengthening the awareness and knowledge on greening to prepare learners for the emerging jobs and new opportunities that transitioning to a green economy will create.
+Director-General of CTVET, Dr. Fred Kyei Asamoah underscored the importance of strengthening the awareness and knowledge on greening to prepare learners for emerging jobs and new opportunities that transitioning to a green economy will create.

 “We need to train and equip these learners, our future labour force, to accept greening philosophies to change their thinking and mindset,” he added.